vackosar/vackosar.github.io/_posts/2021-07-01-Quilt-data-versioning-review-how-to.md

 [Quilt](https://quiltdata.com/) allows you to version individual files as well as entire folders as "packages" using Python methods in AWS S3 storage.
 For example, you can use it to version a single CSV dataset file, or a folder containing model files.
 The files and their versioning information lives in AWS's cloud storage S3.
-Specific package versions are references via `top_hash` parameter which represents hash of all files that are part of the package.
+You then reference specific package versions by the package name and `top_hash` parameter which represents hash of all files that are part of the package.

 ## Example